jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Under "Find a Solution" click the "Kubernetes" tab.
 * Click the "[Kubernetes Monitoring Stack](https://cloud.digitalocean.com/marketplace/5d163fdd29a6ab0d4c7d5274?i=9ca3ac)"
 * Select "Create Cluster"
-* Choose a datacentre region : Singapore
+* Choose a datacentre region: `Singapore`
+* Name your cluster: `digital-ocean-cluster`
 * Go to bottom of page and select "Create Cluster"
   * Cluster build usually takes four minutes
 * On Getting Started Panel go to "3.
 Download the config file"
-* Make the .kube directory : `mkdir ~/.kube`
+* Make the .kube directory: `mkdir ~/.kube`
 * Under "Quick connect with manual certificate management" select "download the cluster configuration file"
 * Download the `kubeconfig.yaml` to the `~/.kube` directory.
  * The authentication certificate in kubeconfig.yaml expires seven days after download

+Go back to confirm that the cluster and load balancer have been created before proceeding.

 ### Accessing the Digital Ocean Kubernetes cluster